-The second-generation biofuels utilizing animal fats, used cooking oil, and non-edible vegetable oils to produce renewable diesel (RD) or Biojet (for blending with jet fuel) is currently one of the most exciting areas for decarbonization of transportation.
+The array of second-generation biofuels utilizing animal fats, used cooking oil, and non-edible vegetable oils to produce renewable diesel (RD) or Biojet (for blending with jet fuel) is currently one of the most exciting areas for decarbonization of transportation.
 The production of these second-generation biofuels helps to decarbonize two of the most challenging segments in transportation, heavy-road transport and aviation.

-Second-generation renewable diesel provides several advantages over first-generation biodiesel, particularly because it can be used almost interchangeably with diesel.
+Renewable diesel provides several advantages over biodiesel, particularly because its chemical similarity to petroleum diesel allows it to be blended and used interchangeably with diesel.
 Depending on the feedstock, this carbon intensity reduction can be significant.

-For example, Diamond Green Diesel, a US renewable diesel producer, estimates an 80% reduction in carbon intensity compared to fossil fuel diesel when utilizing used cooking oil, and a 68% reduction when using animal fats.7
+For example, Diamond Green Diesel, a US renewable diesel producer, estimates an 80% reduction in carbon intensity compared to fossil fuel diesel when utilizing used cooking oil, and a 68% reduction when using animal fats.